 - Schedule breaks to go to the bathroom and get a drink as a class if you teach younger students.
 Make it so that everyone goes together to the restroom and water fountain.
 You’ll have fewer requests to go alone that way.

 - Stick to a routine as much as possible.
 Again, this is about expressing expectations.
 Students are able to do many things on their own when they’re familiar with a routine.
 They can be in their desks, ready to go by the time you’re prepared to share your lesson with them.

 - Rotate classroom obligations, so each student gets to do a specific task.
-Empower students by giving them responsibilities.
+Empower students by giving them responsibilities, like managing their education Chromebooks.
 It helps build skills and their self-esteem.
 When tasks are being taken care of by everyone, there is no room for jealousy or competition.
 Each student knows it will be their turn to do a certain task very soon.